gregorymote/queuesome/README.md

 #add value of client secret to client secret variable at the top of party/views.py

 #Note: client secret has been removed from github to abide by Spotify's terms and conditions

+#To Create Access to other Devices from Your IP Address

+edit party/view and change my_IP and my_PORT at the top of the page

+edit queue_it_up/settings and change

+#From cmd line run
+python manage.py runserver 0.0.0.0:<value of my_PORT>